How to Be Effective In Mindful Parenting

 Instead, talk about them and get them out of your mind.
 This allows you to remain in the present.

 Where relevant and applicable, express your emotions in front of your child.
-If they’re negative emotions of anger, fear, or frustration, use words to express them before they linger long enough to turn into behaviors and patterns.
+If they’re negative emotions of anger, fear, or frustration, express them with words.
+Do this before they linger long enough to turn into behaviors and patterns.

 If the emotions are positive, celebrate as openly as they deserve to be celebrated.
 Involve your family in communicating about these emotions.

-Read The Conscious Parent: Transforming Ourselves, Empowering Our Children
+Read also: The Conscious Parent: Transforming Ourselves, Empowering Our Children

 Self-regulation code of conduct

-You may not know how to deal with overwhelming stress and you may have the tendency to transfer it to others.
+You may not know how to deal with overwhelming stress.
+You might have the tendency to transfer it to others.
 Later, you may spend hours and days shaming yourself for losing control.

 And then this shame shouts back at you in the form of people judging you for your parenting skills.
 You simply may not know how to deal with your outbursts.

 Mindful parenting helps you to get rid of your patterns of parent tantrums.
-You can break the cycle of reactive parenting by choosing to know the history and reasons behind your tantrums and your triggers.
+You can break the cycle of reactive parenting.
+Choose to understand the history and reasons behind your tantrums and your triggers.
 Then you can move out of your autopilot parenting mode towards its more empowering version.

-Read Mindful Parenting Habits: 26 Practices for Raising Your Child with More Presence and Less Stress
+Read also: Mindful Parenting Habits: 26 Practices for Raising Your Child with More Presence and Less Stress

 Practice Active Learning